How To Use A CRM For Nonprofits For Better Daily Management

 Payment tracking: Having access to the history of membership payments allows you to track who paid, how, and when.
 You can also see if anyone is late?
 Having access to this information will give you a clear view of which members are up-to-date and who has not yet caught up.

 Targeted emailing: With a CRM system, you can group your members and donors into categories however you see fit.
 Once your base is grouped up, you have the ability to send more personal and targeted emails.
 Springly is the perfect tool for this as it allows you to create groups, directly from your CRM, which you can send targeted emails to directly.

 Use data to help you manage your nonprofit: As you probably know, the administrative side of running a nonprofit can be tricky.
 Have your CRM software help you with the workload!
 Having access to data like who donated, how much, how many people attended an event, and how many members you had last year, can be found in just a couple of clicks!

 The business background of CRM software proves how efficiently you can manage your nonprofit by utilizing the same tool.
-Now you will be able to use a CRM in the future to help you save time and focus on your mission!
+Now, coupled with efficient nonprofit software selection criteria, you will be able to use a CRM in the future to help you save time and focus on your mission!